The Truth About Erythritol and Other Keto Sweeteners: A Fact-Based Guide

 • Living69

-Living69 9 months ago
+Living69 a year ago

 All of the available Stevia and Monk Fruit sweeteners contain Erythritol as an ingredient.
 Allulose requires 2-3 times quantity for a cup of coffee.
 Will you be editing your recipe for Keto Coconut-Choc Fat Bombs to include a tastefulreplacement for the 2 Tablespoons of Erythritol?